Operation Shield '94

-Operation Shield 94 (Serbian Cyrillic: Operajica Štit 94, Операција Штит 94) refers to the offensive in Western Bosnia from the 4 November to 20 November 1994, the key goal was to fully destroy the 5th Corps, and to recapture lands lost during Operation Grmeč 94.
-It resulted in a decisive Serbian victory.
+Operation Shield '94 (Serbian Cyrillic: Operajica Štit '94, Операција Штит '94) refers to the offensive in Western Bosnia from the 4 November to 20 November 1994, the key goal was to fully destroy the 5th Corps, and to recapture lands lost during Operation Grmeč 94.
+It resulted in a Serbian victory.

 Background

 In October 1994, the 5th Corps of the ARBiH, led by Atif Dudaković, launched a major offensive operation called "Grmeč 94".
 The objective of the operation was to capture the Grmeč plateau.
 The ARBiH forces, consisting of approximately 13,000 soldiers, advanced from the northern parts of the enclave, aiming to capture several key villages and the former base of the JNA in Grmeč.
 On October 25, the ARBiH launched a powerful attack on the defense lines of the VRS brigades, occupying several villages and advancing towards the villages of Ripač and Radići.
 The VRS units retreated towards these villages, abandoning their positions.

 Over the next few days, the ARBiH forces continued to advance, capturing more territory and pushing towards Bosanski Petrovac and Krupa na Una.
 By October 27, they had occupied around 150 square kilometers of Serbian territory.
 However, the Army of Republika Srpska chief of staff, Manojlo Milovanović, demanded that the United Nations condemn the Muslim offensive and return to their initial positions.
 UNPROFOR responded with a threat of NATO bombing, which was seen as an unusual response.
 On October 28, the President of the Republika Srpska, Radovan Karadžić, declared a "state of war" in the zone of responsibility of the 2nd Krajina Corps of the VRS and mobilized all able-bodied men who could bear arms in that area.

 The ARBiH corps achieved its greatest success since the beginning of the war on October 29-31, surrounding Krupa na Una and entering Kulen Vakuf.
 The total occupied territory from October 25 to October 31 was around 250 square kilometers.
 However, on October 29, the VRS units prepared for defense of Krupa na Una and successfully repelled a Muslim attack.
 The Muslim forces were unable to surround the city again over the next five days, and their attempts to expand their occupied territory to the east were repelled.